KerorinNorthFox/osu-framework-wiki-ja/Setting-up-your-first-project.md

 ```

 ### Setup Attribute
 The [Setup](https://nunit.org/docs/2.2/setup.html) NUnit attribute marks a method as a setup method that runs as a step before every group of tests in a test method.
-The steps created by this attribute get added to the visual test browser as well.
+The steps created by this attribute gets added to the visual test browser as well.

 ## Further Reading
 For information on how to load your own resources such as textures and audio, please read [Setting Up Compiled Resource Stores](https://github.com/ppy/osu-framework/wiki/Setting-Up-Compiled-Resource-Stores).